Juanelorganelo/shield-ts/README.md

 async function sendEmail(email: Email): Promise<string> {
   const smtp = new SmtpClient();

-  // All Email values are
-  const address = new TextEncoder().encode(email);
+  // All Email values are also valid strings but not the other way around. const address = new TextEncoder().encode(email);
   const contents = new TextEncoder().encode("Hello");
   await smtp.send(address, contents);